API Designer provides a web-based interface for designing, documenting, testing, and sharing API specifications and fragments.

-In API Designer, you can use two different tools to create API specifications in RESTful API Modeling Language (RAML) 0.8 or 1.0, or according to OpenAPI specification 2.0 (OAS), and then publish those specifications to Anypoint Exchange.
+You can use either the text editor or the visual editor to create API specifications in RESTful API Modeling Language (RAML) version 0.8 or 1.0, or according to OpenAPI specification (OAS) version 2.0 or 3.0.

 Design according to best practices with a context-aware shelf that auto-populates with the appropriate methods, resources, parameters, and security components.

 Include RAML API fragments, such as security schemas and data types, from Exchange or write your own.